3 Homemade Exfoliants for the Face, Body, and Hands

 The 7 Sins of Skin Care

-1. Fruits for the facesuffers more from the direct influence of external agents:
+1. Fruits for the faceThe skin of your face is much more sensitive than the rest of your body, and suffers more from the direct influence of external agents: sunlight, wind, pollution, etc.

 This is why we recommend using natural homemade exfoliants that contain fruit.
 Although they won’t provide that sensation of abrasion, their enzyme content helps exfoliate your skin in a chemical way.